Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 Who Was Jean de La Fontaine?

-Jean de La Fontaine was born in 1621 in Château-Thierry, a small town in the Champagne region of France.
-He was not a prodigy.
-He did not set out to be a fabulist or write animal tales.
-He studied theology, then law, worked as a forest administrator for years, and only turned seriously to writing in his late thirties, when most people have long since decided what they are.
+Jean de La Fontaine was born in 1621 in Château-Thierry, a small town in Champagne.
+He was not some early genius destined from childhood to write fables.
+He studied theology, then law, worked for years as a forest administrator, and only really turned to writing in his late thirties, the age when most people have already settled into their paths.

-He counted Molière, Racine, and Boileau among his close friends.
-He was elected to the Académie Française in 1684, though Louis XIV initially blocked his admission, apparently unimpressed by his reputation for irreverence.
-He died in Paris in 1695, at the age of 73, and his remains now rest in the famous Père Lachaise Cemetery.
+Molière, Racine, and Boileau were among his close friends.
+He was elected to the Académie Française in 1684, though Louis XIV tried to block him at first, not thrilled by his irreverent streak.
+He died in Paris in 1695, aged 73, and his remains now lie in Père Lachaise Cemetery.

 Jean de La Fontaine